DevDeividMoura/mksolutions-api-py/README.md

     print(e.__cause__)  # an underlying Exception, likely raised within httpx. except mksolutions.ResultNotFoundError as e:
     print(
-        'I received a status code 200 with body["status"]= Error and body["ERRO NUM"] = 003.
+        'I received a status code 200 with body["status"]= Error and body["Num.
+ERRO"] = 003.
 Indicates that there are no results for the search'
     )
 except mksolutions.InvalidDocumentError as e:
     print(
-        'I received a status code 200 with body["status"]= Error and body["ERROR NUM"] = 002.
+        'I received a status code 200 with body["status"]= Error and body["Num.
+ERRO"] = 002.
 Indicates that the parameter was not validated'
     )
     print(e.status_code)
     print(e.response)